 Increasingly, government agencies are challenged by the same forces of change driving their commercial counterparts to accelerate Lean-Agile transformations.
 The need for business (mission) agility, digital disruption, globalization, ever-increasing cyber threats, aging legacy systems, and increasing dependency on technology for business and mission success are just a few of the factors that are equally concerning for both government and industry.

 The hallmark of a Lean Enterprise is the ability to deliver the best quality and value in the sustainably shortest lead time.
 SAFe provides guidance by describing the success patterns that help organizations achieve these competencies.
-The evidence provided by the many case studies of SAFe implementations in government agencies suggests that these competencies apply to public sector organizations as they are to commercial enterprises.
+The evidence provided by the many case studies of SAFe implementations in government agencies suggests that these competencies apply to public sector organizations in the same way they do in commercial enterprises.

 How SAFe Enables Lean-Agile and DevOps in Government